 Critical Discourse Analysis | Definition, Guide & Examples

-Discourse analysis is a research method for studying written or spoken language in relation to its social context.
+Critical discourse analysis (or discourse analysis) is a research method for studying written or spoken language in relation to its social context.
 It aims to understand how language is used in real life situations.

-When you do discourse analysis, you might focus on:
+When you conduct discourse analysis, you might focus on: